I’m not normally one for alliterative titles, but it fit here.

 - Remember that more powerful monsters should not only be more dangerous when encountered, but should likely have far-reaching effect — and remember that this may be ‘more powerful in the aggregate’ rather than more powerful individually.
 A lone, weak goblin likely has only limited effect on his world, a goblin tribe might terrify a barony (or the farmers in it), but a dragon might worry a kingdom.
 It seems likely to me that the truly great monsters will not be seen often, but stories will abound (possibly told in hushed tones) of each time they have appeared because when they walk, the world shakes.

 - For some, especially the very powerful, consider omens.
 Signatures to date have focused on the signs that a particular entity has been present, omens describe signs that a particular entity is coming.

 - Identify goals or purposes of the various creatures.
 Some might be simply trying to survive, some might have grand ambitions, some might be driven by madness to destroy everything they can.

 Mechanics make a monster playable.
 These other elements will make it memorable… which is what this is all about.
-It’s ironic that I forgot what makes monsters memorable.
+I appreciate the irony that I forgot what makes monsters memorable.